Mike Dino, Board Chair

 Meg Lafave

-Meg Lafave is the Senior Vice President of People and Government Affairs.
-Prior to her current role, Meg served as Vice President of Government Affairs at Envision where she spearheaded the organization’s public policy strategy and advocacy at the federal and state levels.
+Meg Lafave formerly served as the Senior Vice President of People and Government Affairs at Envision Healthcare.
+Prior to that role, Meg served as Vice President of Government Affairs at Envision where she spearheaded the organization’s public policy strategy and advocacy at the federal and state levels.
 Before joining Envision at the beginning of 2020, Meg worked at DaVita, serving as Director of Patient Support and Insurance and then as Chief of Staff to the Chief Executive Officer.

 Previously, Meg was Director of Human Capital at DSST Public Schools, a network of high-performing, values-centered STEM charter schools in the Denver metro area.
 During DDST’s rapid growth, Meg led the development of its human capital practices, including recruitment and hiring processes and talent pipeline and development practices.
 Meg also spent three years in the classroom with Teach for America as a high school math and science teacher in Denver and Chicago.